 6. Rent a storage unit for excess belongings.

 Sometimes relocation dates don’t match up exactly.
-If your belongings arrive before you have access to your home, consider temporary self storage in Tampa.
+If your belongings arrive before access to your home, consider temporary storage in Tampa with Life Storage.

 7. Get your new and old home ready.

 There are a variety of things to do before you move.
 This moving checklist for your home will get both your old and new residence ready for the transition.

 Every Florida resident needs to have an emergency plan for evacuation if necessary.
 Make sure you’re prepared for hurricane season with the Tampa Hurricane Preparedness Guide.

 Read Also: Tips for Managing Moving Stress

 Save this Checklist for later: